 Carefully placed on a banana tree leaf, I think it might have been Charlie's favourite dish.

-When in Koh Tao, we tried Som Tum – Green Papaya Salad and really loved the juiciness and the freshness of the dish.
+When visiting Koh Tao, we tried Som Tum - Green Papaya Salad and really loved the juiciness and the freshness of the dish.

 So to make the dish I made a little trip to Ann's garden where I picked the biggest papaya fruit right from the tree.
 Then we washed it, peeled and washed it again until it was ready to be grated.